SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 |Name|Name for the message.
 Mandatory.
 |Target REST API|REST API for the target.
 Dropdown list.
 May be one of Measurement, Inventory, Alarm, Event, Operation.
 |Method|Request method.
 May be one of POST, PUT, GET, depending on the selected Target REST API.
-|Include Responses|Click this chekbox if you want to process the results of the reqeust with repsonse templates.
+|Include Responses|Click this checkbox if you want to process the results of the request with repsonse templates.
 |REST API built-in fields|These fields are optional and vary depending on the target REST API selected.
 In case no value is provided, a device will be able to set it when sending an actual message.
 |REST API custom fields|Additional fields can be added by clicking **Add field**.
 Enter the API key and select the desired data type.